-The permeability of the rock mass is dependent upon the weathering grade.
+The permeability of the rock mass is dependent upon the weathering grade and the associated fractures.
 In the less weathered rock the flow is related primarily to the fracture system while, in the more heavily weathered material, the ground behaves more like a porous medium.
-Porosity in the latter case may have been increased from leaching.
-Water supply, in the past, was by means of a large number of wells within the city and these, together with the highly variable permeability of the rock mass, have resulted in a very complex groundwater regime.
-The overall permeability is rather low of the order of 10-6m/s or lower.
-However good permeabilities were measured in pumping tests.
+Porosity in the latter case may have been increased from leaching and this together with the highly variable permeability of the rock mass, has resulted in a very complex groundwater regime.
+The overall permeability is rather low; of the order of 10-6m/s or lower.
+However higher permeabilities were measured in pumping tests.
 We consider that preferential drainage paths exist within the granite mass.
-The very weathered material having little or no cohesion may be erodable under high hydraulic gradients.
+The very weathered material, having little or no cohesion, may be erodible under high hydraulic gradients.